British Auxiliary Legion: British Auxiliary Brigade (1838–39)

 After the withdrawal of the British-commanded Auxiliary Legion and New Legion in 1837, a smaller 400-men unit of British volunteers was established in March 1838 within the ranks of the Spanish army.
 The battalion was led by Irish-born Spanish Colonel Federico Ricardo Lasaussaye and designed Brigada Auxiliar Británica ("British Auxiliary Brigade").
 Early into its existence, the Brigade was struck by a fever outbreak, which left one soldier dead and 30 hospitalised.
-The Brigade was made of the remainders of Reina Isabel Lancers and the Legion's field battery.
+The Brigade was made up of the remainders of Reina Isabel Lancers and the Legion's field battery.
 The unit, specially its cavalry component, was part of the Spanish forces that captured the Carlist stronghold of Barasoain, and successfully engaged the Carlist cavalry at Sesma.